Northumbria-MPEE/Python_KD4014/_episodes/16-problem_solving.md

 >
 > Hypothesis: Perhaps every area formula involves multiplying two measurements.
 {: .callout}

-> ## Problem Solving applied to exponential decay
->
-> This question is partly modelled on the a [blog post](https://towardsdatascience.com/modeling-exponential-growth-49a2b6f22e1f).
->
-> We have the following (hypothetical) data for the number of Covid cases at a university over a two-week period:
-> `3, 4, 8, 15, 32, 65, 128, 253, 512, 1025, 2049, 4090, 8191, 16387`.
-Each data point corresponds to the positive test results received on a single day.
-{: .challenge}

 > ## Problem solving applied to exponential decay
 >